JulioEI/CaRPA/README.md

 ## 1. Starting CaRPA:

-To use CaRPA, first make sure the CaRPA folder is in MATLAB's path.
+To use CaRPA, first make sure the CARPA folder is in MATLAB's path.

  <img src="CARPA/_readmePics/path.png" alt="Path" width="500"/>